Stop harassing creditor calls and get your financial future back on track. A private matter, filing personal bankruptcy can be a great relief.

-A. In most bankruptcy cases, you, with an attorney on your behalf, only have to go to a proceeding called the “first meeting of creditors” to meet with the bankruptcy trustee assigned to your case.
+A. In most bankruptcy cases, you only have to go to a proceeding called the “first meeting of creditors” to meet with the bankruptcy trustee assigned to your case.
+Your attorney accompanies you to that meeting.
 Although any creditor who chooses to come can attend, it is extremely rare that they do so.
-Most of the time, the meeting will be require you to answer questions about your employment, your bankruptcy forms and your financial situation.
+Most of the time, the meeting will require you to answer questions about your employment, your bankruptcy forms and your financial situation.

 Q. Will everyone know you filed bankruptcy?

-A. Chances are very good that the only people who will know about a filing are your creditors and the people who you tell.
-While it’s true that your bankruptcy is a matter of public record, unless someone is specifically trying to track down information on you, there is almost no likelihood that anyone will even know you filed.
+A. Chances are very good that the only people who will know about a filing are your creditors and the people you tell.
+While it’s true that your bankruptcy is a matter of public record, unless someone is specifically trying to track down information on you, there’s almost no likelihood that anyone will even know you filed.

 Q. What are the different Bankruptcy Chapters a person can file?

 A. Chapter 7: This is known as “straight” bankruptcy or “liquidation.”
 Under Chapter 7, a debtor may discharge all of his/her bills, with certain exceptions (such as those incurred by fraud, criminal activity, alimony and certain taxes).

 Chapter 11: This is a business bankruptcy, usually not filed by individuals.

 Chapter 13: In a Chapter 13 case, the debtor-client usually agrees to repay some portion of his/her debts to creditors.
 To file a Chapter 13, you must be working or have a regular income.
 Chapter 13 allows you to keep property even if the property is in foreclosure.

 Q. If I am married, does my spouse also have to file for bankruptcy?